 Tony Parker and Dan Jackson provide a beautiful journey that depicts the God of War as he journeys to be free of his burden.
 Seeing the image as Kratos rages against an almost god sent storm and the images of his first attempt to discard the Blades, I was amazed how they managed to bring the essence of Kratos to life.
 I wondered how I would feel about this character away from video games.
 Viewed as a cut-scene, these artists have created something less like a comic and more like something on Santa Monica’s cutting room floor.

-Speaking of the game, like I mentioned this story flows perfectly from the events of God of War 3.
+Like I mentioned this story flows perfectly from the events of God of War 3.
 Kratos’ journey after Greece geographically and historically would seem to logically lead to the sands of Egypt.
 Also worth noting is how word has spread of the Ghost of Sparta.
 This shows how even the old world wasn’t that small.
 This also plays on the fact that maybe Kratos was sought out by Laufey for his “abilities.”

 Between God of War III (2010) and God of War (2018) several things have shifted in terms of Kratos demeanor.
 The “Hello, Old Friend” trophy shows he isn’t free of his physical burden and yet he is at peace.
 Dark Horse’s God of War: Fallen God # 1 is quite possibly the beginnings towards that end.